qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 - Clarify the notion of asymmetric paths by introducing uniflows
 - Remove the PATH_UPDATE frame
-- Rename PATHS frame to UNIFLOWS frame
+- Rename PATHS frame to UNIFLOWS frame and adapts its content
+- Add a sequence number to frames involving Address ID events (#4)

 Since draft-deconinck-quic-multipath-02
 ---------------------------------------